itaieyal/ng-canvas-template/README.md

-A packman on angular infrastructure: https://ng-pacman.web.app/
+A template for canvas project